Jeffwngl/Graph-Visualizer/README.md

 # Graph-Visualizer
-A way to visualize basic methods of graphs in JS
+A way to visualize basic methods of graphs in JS and HTML canvas.